AmJustAChillGuy/privacy-policy.github.io/index.md

 ---

-AsTrazu is committed to delivering a fun, fast, and safe experience on Discord — powered by prefix commands and designed with your privacy in mind.
+AsTrazu is committed to offering a fun, fast, and safe experience using only the data needed for functionality — with respect for your privacy.

 ---